QHose/qlik-cloud-jwt-lambda-example/README.md

 * next you have to edit your new OAUTH client, and set the `consent method` to `trusted`.
 You have two options for consent: Required and Trusted.

-# The authentication flow in the source code
+# The authentication flow in the source code for demo1

 - The anonymous user accesses the site with the embedded content from the Qlik Cloud tenant.
     - (`server.js` - `app.get("/")`